Trifarotene topical Side Effects

 For Healthcare Professionals

-Very common (10% or more): Application site/local tolerability worsened (erythema, scaling, dryness, stinging/burning)
+Very common (10% or more): Application site/local tolerability worsened (scaling, dryness, stinging/burning)

 Common (1% to 10%): Application site irritation, application site pruritus

 Application site tolerability was evaluated by active assessment of erythema, scaling, dryness, and stinging/burning and collected separately.
 In the 12-week phase 3 clinical trials, these signs/symptoms were assessed at baseline and at least once postbaseline.
-On the face, local tolerability worsened for any of the signs/symptoms compared with baseline to a score of moderate for up to 30% of patients or severe for up to 6% of patients; on the trunk, local tolerability worsened for any of the signs/symptoms compared with baseline to a score of moderate for up to 19% of patients or severe for up to 5% of patients.
+On the face, local tolerability worsened for any of the signs/symptoms compared with baseline to a score of mild, moderate, and severe intensity for up to 39%, 30% and 6% of patients; on the trunk, local tolerability worsened for any of the signs/symptoms compared with baseline to a score of mild, moderate, and severe intensity for up to 33%, 19% and 5% of patients respectively.
 The scores reached maximum severity at week 1 and week 2 to 4 of therapy for the face and trunk, respectively, and decreased thereafter.[Ref]

 More about trifarotene topical